-Without the benefit of cinemas, pubs, or theatres during the pandemic, many have sought their recreation and entertainment in outdoor spaces.
+Many have sought recreation and entertainment in outdoor spaces without the benefit of cinemas, pubs, or theatres during the pandemic.
 Whether in outdoor sports facilities, events spaces, or public parks, we’ve been spending a lot more time outdoors, and it’s a trend that’s likely to continue.
 This might mean it’s time to rejuvenate our public or recreational spaces.

 In fact, one of the first things to be looked at is fencing.
-Fencing is often the first impression one has of space, so it should always look warm and inviting whilst still providing the security it is needed for.
+Fencing is often the first impression one has of space, so it should always look warm and inviting whilst still providing the security needed.
 Here are just a few suggestions on which fencing is best suited to your outdoor facility:

 When choosing a fence for ball sports, the first consideration should be the height (no one wants to be chasing stray balls out in the road!)
 Next, you may also need to consider whether you want to fence to play a part in the sport itself.
 For example, some tennis players like to practice their serves against a rebounding surface, and when a ball goes out of bounds in football or basketball, it’s good to be able to for the fencing to take the shock without damage.
 For these reasons, you might want to take a look at Zaun’s super rebound sports fencing.
 This has both rebound facility, durability and is tall enough to stop stray balls.